localmin/Multi-channel-NMF/README.md

 end
  ```

-* Not implement the NMF basis clustering, top-down clustering using the latent variables Z and bottom-up clustering in the reference paper.
+* I do NOT implement the NMF basis clustering and top-down clustering using the latent variables Z and bottom-up clustering in the reference paper.

  ## Caution